 - 1/2 Cup Melted Coconut Oil

-In a high powered blender (such as a Vitamix or Blendtec), add the cashews, non dairy milk and apple cider vinegar.
+In a high powered blender (I use a Vitamix), add the cashews, non dairy milk and apple cider vinegar.
 Blend these ingredients on high until all the cashews are broken down and you achieve a creamy consistency.
 Be sure to scrape down the inside and get any larger pieces that may have accumulated on the sides.
 Blend again.
 This step is approximately 1 minute of blending total.

 Next, add in the sea salt (to taste), nutritional yeast, olive oil and melted coconut oil*.
 Blend the mixture on high for approximately 1 minute. *It's summer where we are so my coconut oil is already in a liquid state, but if you need to, simply pop it in the microwave for 30-40 seconds to turn it into liquid.